mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-03-Active-Directory-Domain-Setup/README.md

 The server was promoted to a domain controller by creating a new Active Directory forest (`mrtg.local`).

-This action establishes the Active Directory forest, which defines the security boundary and identity namespace for the environment.

 This defines the Active Directory forest as the primary security boundary and identity namespace for MRTG.

 ---